dotnet/fsharp/DEVGUIDE.md

     msbuild FSharp.sln

-Building ``FSharp.sln`` builds nearly everything.
-However building portable profiles of FSharp.Core.dll is not included.
-If you are just developing the core compiler and library then building the solution will be enough.
+If you are just developing the core compiler and library then building ``FSharp.sln`` will be enough.

 ###  Developing the F# Compiler (Linux)